hsnkilic/ProofVid/QUICKSTART.md

 ### "Cannot connect to server"
 - Make sure backend is running (`python app.py`)
 - Verify iPhone and computer are on same WiFi
-- Check IP address in `App.js` is correct
+- Check IP address in `.env` file is correct
+- Make sure the port matches (5050 by default)

 ### "Camera not working"
 - Grant camera/microphone permissions